Key takeaways

 Free Qsymia coupons

-The best way to save on Qsymia without relying on insurance is to use your free SingleCare card.
-By signing up and presenting your SingleCare discount card at a participating pharmacy, you may pay as little as $167 for a month’s supply of Qsymia instead of the average $311, depending on your location and choice of pharmacy.
-If you opt for the generic form of Qsymia, phentermine-topiramate, you may pay as little as $79.
-You can’t use SingleCare discounts on top of your insurance coverage, but you may pay less with your SingleCare discount than you would with insurance.
+A potential way to save on Qsymia without relying on insurance is to use a free SingleCare card.
+By signing up and presenting your SingleCare discount card at a participating pharmacy, you may pay as little as $63 for a month’s supply of generic Qsymia, depending on your location and choice of pharmacy.
+You can’t use SingleCare discounts on top of your insurance coverage, but you could pay less than what you would with insurance.

 Qsymia savings card